5wHN28Dg/tele-notify/README.md

 ## 🛠 Configuration

-1. Run this code to get a list of your chat list with their names and **IDs**:
+1. Run this code (after you fill in your API ID and API Hash) to get a list of your chat list with their names and **IDs**:
    ```python
    from telethon import TelegramClient